-Amid perhaps one of the most tumultuous years in modern American society, organizations of all types have new opportunity as trusted messengers to provide a point of view that can help shape the future of not only their industry but our communities and our collective worldview.
+Amid perhaps the most tumultuous year in modern American society, organizations of all types have new opportunity as trusted messengers to provide a point of view that can help shape the future of not only their industry, but our communities and our collective worldview.

-Opinion editorials are one of the ways organizations can provide thought leadership to a wide audience.
-But securing an op ed at publications requires a defined point of view, real insight and a unique perspective that can help readers make better, more-informed decisions.
+Opinion editorials are one of the vehicles through which organizations can provide thought leadership to a wide audience.
+But securing an “op-ed” with editorial boards at publications requires a defined point of view, real insight from data and a unique perspective that can help readers make better, more-informed decisions.

-As we continue to help place op eds in publications across Washington and beyond, we wanted to share a few tips to generate interest with editorial boards.
+As we continue to help place op-eds in publications across Washington and beyond, we wanted to share a few tips in considering your content and how to generate interest with editorial boards.

 They are called opinion editorials for a reason.
 They need to express a strong point of view and take a stance on an issue.
 How do you want people to think differently after they read your op ed?
 Can you imagine another party disagreeing with you?
 (If you can’t, it’s probably not a strong enough opinion.)
 Be bold and brave and take a defined stance.

 2) Avoid talking about yourself.